dpjanes/node-iotdb/docs/atomic-theory.md

 http://oneiota.org/revisions/1746

-Here's the oneIoTa definition of brightness:
+Here&apos;s the oneIoTa definition of brightness:

     This resource describes the brightness of a light or lamp.
         brightness is an integer showing the current brightness level as a quantized representation in the range 0-100.
 A brightness of 0 is the minimum for the resource.